darumatic/apigee-cli/README.rst

-The Apigee CLI also supports the ability to load third-party plugins (to be documented) as additional commands which enables us (and third-party developers) to distribute their own commands for very specific use cases which may not even require any interaction with the Apigee Management API, while being able to leverage the command-line interface without any knowledge of the CLI internals.
+The Apigee CLI also supports the ability to load third-party plugins (to be documented) as additional commands which enables us (and third-party developers) to distribute their own commands for very specific use cases, including those do not require any interaction with the Apigee Management API, while being able to leverage the command-line interface without any knowledge of the CLI internals.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When to use this over the official tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Apigee Corporation provides their own CLI for the Apigee Management API: `apigeetool-node`_.
+Apigee Corporation provides their own CLI for the Apigee Management API:

+GitHub repo at `apigeetool-node`_.

 It is fully-featured, well-supported and can be used as an SDK to orchestrate tasks and may be more than suitable for your needs.

 If however, you have certain use cases that cannot be satisfied by this tool, then the Apigee CLI may have what you need.